 The name Mago is from an ancient Asian language, meaning “Mother of All.”
 It represents the unconditional love and spirit of Mother Earth we, as humanity, have for her.
 This sets the direction for why and how we run Sedona Mago: to love humanity and the Earth.
 To fulfill this mission, we provide heart-centered leadership retreats and personal development workshops; wellness and natural healing programs, all designed to help you become the fullest expression of your true self.

 Sedona Mago Center for Well-being and Retreat is owned and operated by Tao Fellowship, a 501(c)(3) non denominational “non-profit” organization.

 We offer a variety of mindful and spiritual-based programs designed to awaken your abilities to connect, grow, and heal from within.
-Our programs teach self-transformation and enlightenment–from ancient principles about energy to mind mastery at the intersections of personal awakening and cognitive psychology–for you to uncover the power of your true self.
+Our programs teach self-transformation and enlightenment from ancient principles for you to uncover the power of your True Self.

-Our core values are rooted in caring for the Earth and for our brothers and sisters on the planet.
 Our friendly staff and online membership community provide a safe and welcoming space for your spiritual and personal development.
 We also provide local outreach to senior and community centers throughout the Cottonwood area*.
-Our patrons help us in supporting the extended community of veterans, under-served demographics, and Tragedy Assistance Progam for Survivors (TAPS), an organization helping families of fallen soldiers.
-We support our staff with meals and housing programs, gratis yoga classes after three months of employment, plus discounts on our retreat programs.
-At Sedona Mago Center for Well-being and Retreat, where guests return 80-90 percent for additional visits, you will consistently find a community of like-minded people ready to support your transformative growth.
+Our patrons help us in supporting the extended community of veterans, under-served demographics, and Tragedy Assistance Program for Survivors (TAPS), an organization helping families of fallen soldiers.